 Average Length: 75 to 110 cm long (2.3-3.5 feet) including a tail of around 30cm (12 inches), 20 to 30cm (9-12 inches) tall at the shoulder, females slightly smaller than males

 Breeding Season: Arctic foxes form monogamous pairs through a breeding season (April to May) though often several females will live together in a large and complex den that can be many years old, even centuries.
 Typically they have litters of 5 to 8 but may be as many as 25, the most of any carnivore.
-Sometimes young non-breeding foxes will live in the den also and help to raise the pups from the following year.
+Sometimes young non-breeding foxes will live in the den too and help to raise the pups from the following year.

 Estimated world population: - Several hundred thousand, wide fluctuations as a result of varying prey numbers and a rapid ability to reproduce.

 Diet: A wide range of foods, the main prey is lemmings, they will hunt and catch other small animals and will also scavenge food from beneath sea-bird colonies on cliffs and left overs from predators such as polar bears.
 They will take eggs where possible from tundra nesting birds, though are not entirely carnivorous also eating berries and seaweed when available.